-7.8 Illustrations
+7.9 Illustrations

 The use of illustrations in your work is important, as these can convey a lot of information and replace text.
-These should be scanned and cut and pasted into the essay.
-If work is presented in hard copy form, avoid cutting out photocopies and sticking them onto the relevant page with glue.
+These should be scanned and cut and pasted into the essay, avoid cutting out photocopies and sticking them onto the relevant page with glue.
 Colour is fine.
 It is important, however, to obey a few rules:

-- All illustrations should be numbered consecutively, and referred to in the text.
-This can be sequentially, e.g. Figure 1, Figure 2, etc; or by sections, Figure 1.1, Figure 1.2, Figure 2.1, etc. - Refer to graphs and diagrams as 'Figures'; tables as 'Tables', and Photographs as 'Plates' - All should have a title and a source (reference from where they are obtained); not referencing the source is plagiarism (see section above).
-If you use a website, such as Google image, then you should acknowledge this. - Make sure that after scanning, the quality of the image is still readable at the size you reproduce it. - If images have been produced in Excel then JPG or TIFF high quality images are preferable. - For images produced in R then PDF images or images transferred to Microsoft Publisher and then saved as TIFF images are preferable.
+- All illustrations should be numbered consecutively and referred to in the text.
+This can be sequentially, e.g., Figure 1, Figure 2, etc; or by sections, Figure 1.1, Figure 1.2, Figure 2.1, etc. - Refer to graphs and diagrams as 'Figures'; tables as 'Tables, and Photographs as 'Plates'. - All should have a title and a source (reference from where they are obtained).
+If you use a web site, such as Google image, then you should acknowledge the original source of the image. - Make sure that after scanning, the quality of the image is still readable at the size you reproduce it. - If images have been produced in Excel, then JPG or TIFF high quality images are preferable. - For images produced in R then PDF images or images transferred to Microsoft Publisher and then saved as TIFF images are preferable.

-7.9 Grade Descriptors & Marking Criteria
+7.10 Grade Descriptors & Marking Criteria

-See Appendix A for the assessment criteria that are used by examiners in marking work within the Department.
-These show the general criteria that are used to calculate grades and marks.
+See Appendix A for the assessment criteria that are used by examiners in marking work within the Department and show the general criteria that are used to calculate grades and marks.
 They are general models of the characteristics that are expected of work being awarded particular grades.